Skip to Main Content

 Asset-backed lending: Typically, this use of leverage involves a home, car or another purchasable item that serves as collateral for a loan.
 While this type of leverage is common, it can also be difficult to manage especially if the asset or some other financial issue causes the borrower to default on the loan.

-Cash flow loans: Businesses, investors and other entities often use cash flow loans to fund their operations or other activities when they run out of credit or other financing options.
+Cash flow loans: Businesses and investors often use cash flow loans to fund their operations or other activities when they run out of credit or other financing options.
 Unlike asset-backed lending, a cash flow loan doesn’t require collateral.
 Instead, the loan is granted based on past and forecasted cash flow.
 The downside is added debt to your balance sheet.
 And, if your cash flow nosedives, it’ll be difficult to repay the loan.

 Investing in stocks: Investors can also use leverage to purchase stocks through margin loans, options and futures.
+Many of the best online brokers offer at least one of those leverage options.
 While you might not be able to replicate the performance of some of Wall Street’s elite traders, you can try to punch above your weight class by using leverage.
 However, if your returns aren’t as expected, you’ll still have to repay the borrowed funds.

 If you’ve financed certain purchases — like a home — you’ve already accessed financial leverage, perhaps without even knowing it.
 Here are some additional real-world examples you might come across:

-• Taking out a loan for an investment property or properties.
-The collateral is the home or homes, and the projected financial gain is the resale price if you’re a flipper, or the rental income if you’re a landlord.
+• Taking out a loan for an investment property.
+The collateral is the home or homes, and the projected financial gain is the resale price if you’re a flipper or the rental income if you’re a landlord.

 • Purchasing a house.
 When you take on a mortgage, you’ll have payments for the life of the loan.
 Your home equity — which you can tap into with a loan or line of credit — increases during the life of the loan, as long as you keep paying.
-This type of leverage has many benefits, such as the ability to live in the home, but if you default, you lose the property.
+This type of leverage has many benefits, but if you default, you lose the property.

 • Borrowing money to launch a business.
 Most startups take on debt to gain the necessary capital to get their company up and running.
 Venture capital, private equity and business loans are all common sources of funding.